RNHRD Rehabilitation Programme

 Virtual axSpA rehabilitation programme

-Whilst social distancing measures remain in place for COVID-19 we have created a virtual AxSpA Rehabilitation Programme.
+Whilst social distancing measures were introduced for COVID-19, we created a virtual AxSpA Rehabilitation Programme.
 The aim of the course is to provide you with education and self-management strategies to empower you to feel in control of your condition.

 How it works

-The course is run over seven days, split into two sections, with a maximum of eight participants per group.
-The first section is run Monday to Friday, there is then a week's break and the second section runs on the following Monday and Tuesday.
+The virtual course is run over five days (Monday to Friday), with a maximum of eight participants per group.
 Each day has a varied mix of learning, including; live educational talks, exercise and stretching sessions.
 We have spaced the day with regular breaks, and will ensure we pause the talks for some moving time.
 You will be sent your own Participant Workbook, and there is also pre-recorded material to view in your own time.

 We are pleased to be able to maintain our strong multidisciplinary team ethos with input from Clinical Nurse Specialists, a Podiatrist, an Occupational Therapist and our Psychologist.
 You will also have two consultations with Dr Sengupta, our lead Consultant Rheumatologist.
 We will conduct some virtual assessments before and after the course to chart your progress.
 You will then be followed up by a doctor after six months.